reasnov/laravel-common-modules/docs/master/architecture.md

-# Internara - Developer Architecture Guide
+# Laravel Common Modules Monorepo - Developer Architecture Guide

 Welcome, developer!
 This guide provides a comprehensive understanding of Internara's modular architecture, helping you build features efficiently and maintain a robust codebase.